anatolybolshakov/anatolybolshakov/README.md

 - 🔭 I’m currently looking for a job and open to any suggestions - TYIA!
 - 🌱 I’m currently learning Go, latest vibes in web apps architectures, VueJS
-- 💬 Ask me about Azure Pipelines - time is a limited resource, but I'll try to answer
+- 💬 Ask me about Azure Pipelines tasks or agent - time is a limited resource, but I'll try to answer
 - 📫 How to reach me: anatoly1410@gmail.com, [Linkedin](https://www.linkedin.com/in/anatolii-bolshakov-9a25b2199)
 - :orange_book: Hobbies: guitar and music playing, AI and ML, rational thinking (beat the biases!) and how-our-brain-works pragmatic studies (some [amazing book](https://designingthemind.org/) I advice)
 - 😄 Pronouns: [ænəˈtoʊli]